What is the Multiple of Money (MoM)?

 - Exit Proceeds at Various Potential Exit Dates

-The two major cash expenditures and inflows are the entry investment and the exit sale proceeds.
+In our simple LBO model, the two major expenditures and inflows of cash are the entry investment and the exit sale proceeds.

 However, other inflows such as dividends or monitoring fees (i.e., portfolio company consulting) must also be accounted for (and entered as positive figures).